Easy Guide to Dehydrated Celery

 Storing Dehydrated Celery for Maximum Shelf Life

 Dehydrated celery is prized for its impressive shelf life.
 When stored in airtight containers in a cool, dark, and dry place, it can last 10 to 15 years without spoiling.
+The packaging plays a crucial role in preserving freshness and extending shelf life; commercial dehydrated celery is often sealed in airtight, sealed containers such as #10 cans.
+An oxygen absorber is often included in the packaging to further extend shelf life and maintain freshness by preventing spoilage.
 This makes it an excellent choice for emergency food storage, backpacking, and reducing food waste.

 Storage Tips: